 How to Pick the Right Neighborhood to Rent a Home

 You may know exactly what you’re looking for inside a rental home, but have you thought about what makes an ideal neighborhood for you?
-Before you decide to sign a lease, audition the neighborhood, as well, with these tried-and-true testing tips.
+Before you decide to sign a lease, audition the neighborhood with these tried-and-true testing tips.

 Make your priorities clear

 Everyone is looking for different things in an area.
 These tips cover some common priorities, but only you can know what you really want.
 You’re unlikely to find somewhere absolutely perfect, so make sure you know which priorities are more important than others.
 This way, when you have to make a choice about where to choose, you know ahead of time what’s most important to you and what you can sacrifice.

 If you’re going to be living in a neighborhood, you need to know what living there is going to be like.
 Pay more than just brief attention to where your job, school, and the like are from there.
 Get on Google Maps and time out how long it’ll take to drive or walk or bus to where you need to be every day.
 If you can, make the drive yourself to see what it’s going to be like.
 If the places you need to use often are a hassle to get to, this might not be the best neighborhood for you.

 Sometimes the look of a neighborhood can be deceiving.
 While you should not make a snap judgment, it also doesn’t hurt to check on past or recent crime activity in your prospective future neighborhood.
 Crime stats are well-kept and can be easily found online.
 Consult local government websites or a site dedicated to the subject, like CrimeReports.com.